 The material used to produce most motorhome windows is acrylic plastic.
-While the acrylic used is very durable, it is able to be scratched with relative ease and therefore, care must be taken when cleaning your vehicle not to use aggressive cleaning products.
+While the acrylic used is very durable, it is able to be scratched with relative ease and therefore,

 Equally, care should be taken when using a drying cloth that it is clean and free from grit.